Natural Higgs Mass from Power-Law Running

+On the heavy branch the boundary value is almost entirely the constant.
+The same $r = 0.858$ is realized by a doublet of pole mass $\approx 0.96\,\mgut$, whose mass function is nearly flat in $q^2$ and whose vacuum leaves the electroweak symmetry unbroken at low energies.\footnote{On the heavy branch all SM masses scale with the heavy vacuum, so Eq.~\eqref{eq:fold}, derived in the large-$q^2$ limit with the broken-phase spectrum, is schematic near $x \sim 1$; the exact one-loop evaluation confirms the second solution.} This heavy branch is off-critical, the constant dominating and scaling broken at every scale below $\mgut$, and it inverts linearly, $m_h^2 \approx r\,\mgut^2$.

+The fold is itself a consequence of the power-law running and explains why the scalar is special among running quantities.
+A gauge coupling at $\mgut$ is a pure logarithm of the infrared data, and the fermion mass function is protected by~\eqref{eq:scaling}, its dressing proportional to $m_f^2$; both are single-valued.
+The scalar is the unique unprotected case.
+Its dressing grows as $q^2 \log q^2$ and overtakes any light constant, folding the boundary value.

+The constraint on the GUT~\eqref{eq:boundary} is the order-one range $0 < r \le 1$, as long as the GUT scale is below $\sim 10^{18}$~GeV.
+The fold's two solutions raise the question of which branch is realized.
+For matching above $\sim 2\times 10^{17}$~GeV, the string scale, the boundary value exceeds $r(x{=}1) = 0.94$ and only the quasi-conformal branch survives, so the boundary value alone selects the electroweak-scale solution, Eq.~\eqref{eq:exponential}.

-\paragraph{From naturalness to flavor} The GUT delivers natural value $0<r\le 1$ and there is no naturalness problem requiring new symmetries at the TeV scale.
+\paragraph{From naturalness to flavor} With nothing to cancel, the GUT delivers a value $0<r\le 1$, and the residual question is the specific value of an order-one ratio, not a quadratic sensitivity requiring new symmetries at the TeV scale.
 It is a question about the specific value of an order-one coupling, not protected by any symmetry, yet never regarded as unnatural.
 Even the electron Yukawa $y_e \sim 10^{-6}$, six orders of magnitude below the top Yukawa $y_t \approx 1$ and far more ``unexplained'' than any $\order(1)$ ratio, is not considered a naturalness crisis.
 The specificity of the GUT-scale ratio belongs to the same category of questions about coupling values, approachable through whatever ``flavor'' symmetry organizes the couplings.

-To sum up, the power-law running makes the scalar mass $m^2(q^2)$ scale as $q^2$, so $m^2(q^2)/q^2$ is $\order(1)$ at every scale.
-Any order-one GUT-scale boundary condition yields an electroweak-scale pole mass through the SM running.
-If the scalar mass ran logarithmically like a fermion mass, $m^2$ would barely change between scales, and $(125~\text{GeV})^2$ from $\order(\mgut^2)$ inputs would require $10^{-28}$---the very fine-tuning that the hierarchy problem describes.

 The absence of protection is not the disease.
-It provides {\em an explanation of the hierarchy.} An experimental test through off-shell Higgs production~\cite{Kauer:Passarino:2012,Caola:Melnikov:2013} at the LHC is discussed in Ref.~\cite{Choi:2025:Higgs}.
+It is what makes the scalar power-run, recasting the hierarchy.
+The large ratio measures the smallness of an anomalous dimension, leaving only the value of an order-one boundary condition.
+An experimental test through off-shell Higgs production~\cite{Kauer:Passarino:2012,Caola:Melnikov:2013} at the LHC is discussed in Ref.~\cite{Choi:2025:Higgs}.